mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

-`readPromiceAws` snaps with `dateshift('start','hour')` defensively (idempotent, not a re-bin) and returns a UTC axis. `buildPromiceMet` / `buildPromiceData` inherit this axis unchanged. icemodel's met/Data axis is this **same bin-START hourly grid (UTC)**: the timestepping loop treats a met row's `Time` as the forcing valid AT that timestamp and integrates forward over `[t, t+dt)`, so a START-of-hour averaged forcing is the correct mean to drive that step and **no half-hour recentring is applied or needed**.
+`readPromiceAws` snaps with `dateshift('start','hour')` defensively (idempotent, not a re-bin) and returns a UTC axis. `buildPromiceMet` / `buildPromiceData` inherit this axis unchanged. icemodel's met/Data axis is this **same bin-START hourly grid (UTC)**.
+The timestepping loop treats a met row's `Time` as the forcing valid AT that timestamp and integrates forward over `[t, t+dt)`.
+A START-of-hour averaged forcing is therefore the correct mean to drive that step, and **no half-hour recentring is applied or needed**.

 #### Comparison protocol (cumulative/flux vs instantaneous state)